- Food and Cooking»

 The first GM corn product as whole ears in the grocery produce section was made available in the summer of 2012.
 As with all GMOs, neither Walmart nor Monsanto has any intention of labeling this new species of corn.
 Three traits engineered into the new GMO corn are two insecticides and the ability to absorb glyphosate herbicide without growth damage to the crops.

 In three months, nearly 500,000 people signed petitions urging Walmart to refuse to stock the GMO corn.
 Over 150 events have taken place at Walmart stores across the country.
-Walmart gave an evasive reply stating it doesn't specifically source out GMO foods and stated that they follow all federal and state regulations.
+Walmart gave an evasive reply stating that they don't specifically source out GMO foods and they follow all federal and state regulations.

 GMO Study Results From the Earlier Days